-Using an electric mixer, whip the cream cheese and butter together until light and fluffy, about 1-2 minutes.
-Add the powdered sugar and mix well.
-Add the flour, cocoa powder, brown sugar, vanilla and 2 tablespoons milk.
+- Using an electric mixer, whip the cream cheese and butter together until light and fluffy, about 1-2 minutes.
+Add the powdered sugar and mix well.ย Add the cocoa powder, brown sugar, vanilla and 2 tablespoons milk.
 Mix until smooth.

 Source: Mel’s Kitchen Cafe